MicrosoftDocs/win32/desktop-src/wia/-wia-using-windows-image-acquisition.md

 ---
-Description: 'This section presents an overview of how Windows Image Acquisition (WIA) works, and how it can be used to create applications that manage imaging devices.' ms.assetid: 'e8a138f9-a322-4527-ace6-511c63a92afb'
+Description: This section presents an overview of how Windows Image Acquisition (WIA) works, and how it can be used to create applications that manage imaging devices. ms.assetid: e8a138f9-a322-4527-ace6-511c63a92afb
-title: Using Windows Image Acquisition
+title: Using Windows Image Acquisition ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Windows Image Acquisition